Talaria-Robotics/docs/software/README.md

 * Shows a status message when bot is in transit
 * Allows recipients to tell the bot when they have finished retrieving their items

+In general, the Control Panel is designed to be very simple.
+The Navigator API is designed in such a way that the Control Panel needs almost no domain logic or state management.
+Any information it needs can be immediately retrieved from the API.
+For example, the [in-transit event](#route-events) includes a complete room object, rather than providing only the room ID and leaving it up to the Control Panel to resolve the ID to a name.

 ## UI flow
-The Control Panel has $N$ different screens that roughly correspond with the major events shown in *Figure 2*.
+The Control Panel has four different screens that roughly correspond with the major events shown in *Figure 2*.

 1. **Home:** Landing page for when the bot first starts up.
 1. **Route planner:** Allows the sender to assign rooms to bins using data fetched via `getPossibleRouteInfo()`.